 Phil was born in Burma (Myanmar) to American missionary parents.
 He left Burma with his parents in 1966 at the age of 7, and has since returned to Burma to visit five times.
 He has a BA in Sociology from Lewis and Clark College and a Masters in Management from Marylhurst College.
 He worked in management for Intel Corporation for 19 years in Oregon.
 Especially important to him are the Child Care programs, Myo mission work and student scholarships.

 Lwin Moe came to the US in 1998 to study with the help of Friends of Burma.
 After graduation, he went back to Burma to teach at the Bachelor of Arts in Religious Studies program from the Myanmar Institute of Theology.
 He came back to the US in 2009 for graduate studies at Indiana University in Bloomington.
 He left the US in 2018 to go back to Burma, and then move to Canada.
-He currently lives and works Toronto.
+He currently lives and works in Toronto.